MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-collaborate-microsoft-teams.md

 ---
-title: Collaborate in Microsoft Teams with Power BI
+title: Collaborate with Power BI in Microsoft Teams, Outlook, and Office
-description: As a distributed workforce becomes the norm, more organizations are relying on Microsoft Teams to enable remote work and keep employees in sync.
+description: Organizations rely on Microsoft Teams, Microsoft Outlook, and Microsoft Office to enable remote work and keep employees in sync.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''